editorbank/homegitserver/readme.md

 RSA host key for [localhost]:8822 has changed and you have requested strict checking.
 Host key verification failed.
 ```

-## 2. Testing of Git server
-Open other terminal window.
 View repository list on Git-server
 ```
 ssh -p 8822 git@localhost ls -lA /git/repos/